-The ketogenic diet improves cognition and has biochemical effects the prefrontal cortex at are dissociable from hippocampus
+The ketogenic diet improves cognition and has biochemical effects in the prefrontal cortex that are dissociable from hippocampus

 Published: 27 Jun 2021